blinklabs-io/docs/src/content/docs/guides/cardano-up/002-quick-start-docker-desktop.md

 ### Congratulations!

 Now we are ready to start using cardano-up.
-We can now walk through [how to use cardano-up](../003-using-cardano-up) to demostrate the ease of use and power of using cardano-up to install docker images of the services you need.
+We can now walk through [how to use cardano-up](../003-using-cardano-up) to demonstrate the ease of use and power of using cardano-up to install docker images of the Cardano services you need.